Applied-Language-Technology/website/source/jupyter.rst

    :alt: The initial view in JupyterLab.

 |

-The following video provides a brief overview of JupyterLab and its functionalities.

 To get started with the course, you must `retrieve learning materials and exercises from GitHub <github_pull.rst>`_.